nhsengland/datascience/docs/articles/posts/20241129_microsoft_hack.md

     The NHS England Data Science team, as well as a range of other analysts from across the organisation, attended the Hack for Health at Microsoft, organised by the Data Science Team together with Microsoft and Kainos, with the key stakeholders being the NHS Websites Team.
 ---

-> The NHS England Data Science team, as well as a range of other analysts from across the organisation, attended an AI Hackathon at Microsoft, organised by the Data Science Team together with Microsoft and Kainos, with the key stakeholders being the NHS Websites Team.
+> The NHS England Data Science team, as well as a range of other analysts from across the organisation, attended an AI Hackathon at Microsoft, organised by the Data Science Team together with Microsoft and Kainos, with the key stakeholders being the NHS Websites Services Team.
 In this article, the author shares her experiences at the event.

 <!-- more -->